-The School of Law prohibits law students taking 12 or more credit hours from maintaining employment in excess of 20 hours per week.
-First-year students are strongly discouraged from any outside employment during the academic year.
+First-year students and any student taking more than 9 credits are strongly discouraged from any outside employment during the academic year.
 First-year students are not authorized for work study to be research assistants or other university sponsored employment.